The basics of file systems

 File systems of Windows

 Microsoft Windows employs two major file systems: NTFS, the primary format most modern versions of this OS use by default, and FAT, which was inherited from old DOS and has exFAT as its later extension.
-In addition, the ReFS file system was developed by Microsoft as a new generation file system for server computers starting from Windows Server 2012.
+The ReFS file system was also introduced by Microsoft as a new generation file system for server computers starting from Windows Server 2012.
+The HPFS file system developed by Microsoft together with IBM can be found only on extremely old machines running Windows NT up to 3.5.

 The block allocation table contains an array of block descriptors.
 A zero value indicates that the block is not used and a non-zero one relates to the next block of a file or a special value for the file end.